ATP Class Reps

 Class of 2022

 Aloha!
-My name is Ka‘ula Santos and this will be my first year serving as an ATP Representative for the Class of 2022.
-My husband Rory-James (KS ʻ00) and I reside in Kapolei with our four beautiful keiki, Kobe-James Kahekili (KS ʻ22), Liam-Elias Kamana‘o, Elia-Teiah Manaia, & Joel-Silas Ka‘aiali‘ikoa.
+My name is Ka‘ulaaloha Santos and this will be my 2nd year serving as an ATP Representative for the Class of 2022.
+My husband Rory-James (KS ʻ00) and I reside in Kapolei with our four beautiful keiki, Kobe-James Kahekili (KS ʻ22), Liam-Elias Kamana‘o (KS ʻ26), Elia-Teiah Manaia, & Joel-Silas Ka‘aiali‘ikoa.

-Currently, I am an Educational Assistant at Ka Waihona o Ka Naau‘ao Public Charter School while attending school to receive my teaching credentials.
+Currently, I am a Kindergarten Educational Assistant at Ka Waihona o Ka Naau‘ao Public Charter School while attending school to receive my teaching credentials.
 I love being a part of childrenʻs lives and am very proud to play a role in their maturation.

-When our schedules arenʻt packed with school, soccer, football, basketball, or coaching, we enjoy hiking, watching movies, and hanging out with each other.
-We, the Santos ʻohana are honored and blessed to be a part of the Kamehameha ‘ohana and look forward to growing a strong bond with the class of 2022!
+When our schedules arenʻt packed with school, soccer, basketball, or coaching, we enjoy hiking, watching movies, and hanging out with each other.
+We, the Santos ‘ohana are honored and blessed to be a part of the Kamehameha ‘ohana and look forward to growing a strong bond with the classes of 2022 & 2026!

 Mahalo ke Ali‘i Pauahi for the amazing opportunities that are made possible for the keiki of Hawai‘i.